MatteoChapuy/cloudB-documentation/cloudb-documentation/docs/workspaces.md

    - **Interactive Map Display**: Both projects and devices are plotted on an interactive map, with hover-over details revealing names.
 This feature aids in quickly locating and distinguishing projects and their associated devices.
+   - **Station Status Color**: The color of each station on the map now reflects its current status, offering a visual indicator of operational conditions.

 #### User Management and Access Control:

    - **User Roles and Permissions**: The app supports diverse user roles, including Administrator, Owners and Viewers.
    Administrator and Owners have comprehensive control over projects and devices, capable of making any modifications.
    Viewers have access to view all device data and project details, ensuring transparency without compromising control.
+   - **Company-Wide Viewer Access**: All company employees are now automatically added as viewers in each project, ensuring visibility across projects.

 #### Getting Started with "Project" App:
 ##### Creating a New Project: